trueos/trueos-docs/trueos-handbook/helpsupport.rst

 additional information.
 Providing the listed information above is the most important information for contributors to know.
 Providing logs does not help as much as those five pieces of information.
-In some cases, providing logs without providing those five items may mean we are unable to resolve the issue you are having.
+In some cases, only providing logs to an otherwise empty bug report results in our being unable to resolve your issue.

 Additionally useful information may include:

 * Screen captures of the error.
   `Lumina Screenshot <https://lumina-desktop.org/handbook/luminautl.html#screenshot>`_
-  may be useful.
+  is a useful tool to quickly screenshot any errors in progress.
 * Command Line Output Logs
 * Truss Logs
 * Debugger Backtrace Logs

 After describing the issue, click :guilabel:`Submit new issue` to create the issue.
-The bug tracker will attach a unique number to the report and send update messages to the the registered email address whenever activity occurs with the bug report.
+The bug tracker attaches a unique number to the report and sends update messages to your registered email address whenever activity occurs with the bug report.

 .. index:: beta testing
 .. _Become a Beta Tester: